-- 104.-(1) This section applies to references or applications under this Part in respect of licences relating to sound recordings, films, broadcasts or cable programs which include, or are to include, any entertainment or other event. - (2) The Supreme Court shall have regard to any conditions imposed by the promoters of the entertainment or other event; and, in particular, the Court shall not hold a refusal or failure to grant a licence to be unreasonable if it could not have been granted consistently with those conditions. - (3) Nothing in this section shall require the Court to have regard to any such conditions in so far as they - - (a) purport to regulate the charges to be imposed in respect of the grant of licences; or - (b) relate to payments to be made to the promoters of any event in consideration of the grant of facilities for making the recording, film, broadcast or cable program.
+- (2) The Supreme Court shall have regard to any conditions imposed by the promoters of the entertainment or other event; and, in particular, the Court shall not hold a refusal or failure to grant a licence to be unreasonable if it could not have been granted consistently with those conditions. - (3) Nothing in this section shall require the Court to have regard to any such conditions in so far as they, - (a) purport to regulate the charges to be imposed in respect of the grant of licences; or - (b) relate to payments to be made to the promoters of any event in consideration of the grant of facilities for making the recording, film, broadcast or cable programmes. - 105.-(1) In considering what charges should be paid for a licence on a reference or application under this Part relating to licences for the rental to the public of copies of sound recordings, films or computer programmes, the Supreme Court shall take into account any reasonable payments which the owner of the copyright in the sound recording, film or computer programme is liable to make in consequence of the granting of the licence, or of the acts authorised by the licence, to owners of copyright in works included in that work.